-Figure 29: Manage Dive Masters Screen
+Figure 28: Manage Dive Master Screen

 - 1. Create Dive Master Allows the user to create a new Dive Master.
 The user will then be able to insert a new username, password, password hint, and photo. - 2.
+Delete Dive Master Allows the user to delete an existing Dive Master.
+A confirmation box will be presented to confirm this action.
+Note: No password is required for this operation. - 3.
 Edit Diver Master Allows the user to edit an existing Dive Master.
-The password for that Dive Master account will be requested before any editing is allowed. - 3.
-Delete Dive Master - Allows the user to delete an existing Dive Master.
-A confirmation box will be presented to confirm this action.
-Note: No password is required for this operation. - 4.
+The password for that Dive Master account will be requested before any editing is allowed. - 4.
 User Name The name given to a Dive Master. - 5.
 Password / Verification A two-step verification for the Dive Master account password. - 6.
 Password Hint Dive Masters can enter a hint to remember their password.
-The hint will be shown on the Dive Master login screen after three failed attempts. - 7.
-Choose / Clear Photo The Choose Photo button accesses any onboard/attached camera to take or choose photos (See Choose Photo for Details).
+The hint will be shown on the Dive Master login screen after three failed attempts. - Choose / Clear Photo The Choose Photo button accesses any onboard/attached camera to take or choose photos (See Choose Photo for Details).
 The Clear Photo button clears the current image.
 The photo area also provides drag and drop support allowing JPEG and PNG files to be dropped on this location. - 8.
 OK / Cancel The OK button will save the changes and the CANCEL button will revert to the original data.